-- 1. Remediate on any skill by assigned date.
-If remediation is not complete and a student has not received a Pass on the skill within 3 attempts by that date, a course grade of "F" will be given regardless of other grades.

-- 2. Must pass the Math Competency Exam with a 90 or greater within 3 attempts regardless of other grades

-- 3. Have no more than 2 absences

-- 4. Must pass the course with a 76 average

-- 5. Complete Open Benchmark Exam
+- 1. Must pass PSCCL with an 85 or better within 3 attempts. - 2.
+Remediate PSCCL if an 85 or less is made by assigned date.
+If PSCCL remediation is not complete with a grade of 85 or better, after 3 attempts by that date, a course grade of "F" will be given regardless of other grades. - 3.
+Must pass the Math Competency Exam with a 90 or greater within 3 attempts regardless of other grades - 4.
+Have no more than 2 absences - 5.
+Must pass the course with a 76 average - 6.
+Complete Open Benchmark Exam